WordPress/gutenberg/packages/env/README.md

 $ docker ps
 ```

-In this table, by default, you should see three entries: `wordpress` with port 8888, `wordpress` with port 8889 and `mariadb` with port 3306.
+In this table, by default, you should see three entries: `wordpress` with port 8888, `tests-wordpress` with port 8889 and `mariadb` with port 3306.

 ### 2. Check the port number